The Faces of 90.5 WESA

 Jordan said the overuse of OSSs does not lead to a good result for the kids or their communities.

-“A: you want peaceful schools, and it’s clear that suspending a whole bunch of schools has not necessarily made schools more peaceful,” Jordan said.
+“A: you want peaceful schools, and it’s clear that suspending a whole bunch of students has not necessarily made schools more peaceful,” Jordan said.
 “And B: you don’t want a situation where kids become disengaged from schools — out on the streets — that tends to happen when students are suspended, especially when students are suspended repeatedly.”

 The data showed that black students are almost five times more likely to be suspended or expelled than white students.
 Latino students are three times more likely.